 Once these plants go to seed, remove them and replace them with warm-season greens like spinach and curly kale.

-Beans like to climb, so you will need to attach a lattice to the pot.
+Beans like to climb, so if you want to grow them in pots, you’ll need to attach a lattice to the pot.
 As with all high profile veggies, make sure you use a deep, heavy pot to avoid tipping and give the roots plenty of room to anchor.

 Most varieties produce plentifully and quickly.
 Legumes also fix nitrogen, making them a great companion plant to nitrogen-hungry veggies like kale and other leafy greens.